-For providers of higher education, reputation and regulatory compliance are of the utmost importance.
 Educational governance now forms a fundamental element of the educational system.
-Prospective students are more discerning and have a greater choice than ever before so it’s important that higher education establishments handle complaints and internal issues swiftly and effectively.
+Reputation and regulatory compliance are of the utmost importance for providers of higher education.
+Prospective students are more discerning and have a greater choice than ever before so it’s important that secondary schools and higher learning establishments handle complaints and internal issues swiftly and effectively.

-Verita’s extensive experience in working with organisations in tightly regulated environments that are exposed to public scrutiny equips us to help organisations in higher education, whether this is with clearing a complaints backlog, or helping to put improved processes in place.
+Verita’s extensive experience in working with organisations in tightly regulated environments that are exposed to public scrutiny equips us to help organisations in the education sector, whether this is with clearing a complaints backlog, or helping to put improved processes in place.

-With experience in devising and implementing policies in healthcare in the UK and abroad, Verita is well placed to support universities in ensuring that the management of their policies is robust.
-As a result of our long association with the healthcare sector and our network of associates in the education sector (across a number of UK universities, the CfBT Education Trust and Acorn Care and Education Group) Verita has a great deal of experience in both assessing the strength of core policies as well as how well they are understood and applied by front-line staff.
+With experience in devising and implementing policies in healthcare in the UK and abroad, Verita is well placed to support universities and schools in ensuring their educational governance and policy management is robust.
+As a result of our long association with the healthcare sector and our network of associates in the education sector (across a number of UK universities, the CfBT Education Trust and Acorn Care and Education Group), Verita has a great deal of experience in both assessing the strength of core policies as well as how well they are understood and applied by front-line staff.

 Verita is also equipped to consult on the overseas development of UK universities, having carried out work of this nature with similar organisations.
 Our service covers the ‘acculturation’ of UK-based policies for use abroad in order to facilitate a smooth establishment of the brand in overseas markets.

-For information on our work for the Department of education and all things related to Educational Governance, please call our London office.
-If you would like information on how we can support your university, please contact Verita director Peter Killwick on 020 7494 5670 or [email protected].
+For information on our work for the Department of Education and all things related to educational governance, please call our London office.
+If you would like information on how we can support your school or university, please contact Verita’s founder, Ed Marsden, on 020 7494 5670 or via email at [email protected].